- JUST FOR POSITION DO NOT DELETE

 Zhu Gaoxu, the Prince of Han, rises in revolt.
-The Xuande Emperor personally leads a campaign against this sedition and besieges the rebel stronghold of Le’an (in present day Shandong Province).
+The Xuande Emperor personally leads a campaign against this sedition and besieges the rebel stronghold of Le’an (in present-day Shandong Province).
 The Prince of Han submits to defeat and confesses to treason.
-He and his family are sent to the northern capital and confined in a dwelling in the southwestern part of the imperial palace.
+He and his family are sent to the northern capital and confined in a dwelling in the southwestern area of the imperial palace.
 Over six hundred and forty accomplices are sentenced to death and the rest are banished to the frontier.

 The emperor installs Zhu Qizhen as his heir apparent.
-Empress Hu requests to demit her position.
-The emperor accompanies the empress dowager to visit the Western Garden and climb the Hill of Myriad Years (Wansui shan) to celebrate to her longevity.
+The empress, née Hu, requests to demit her position.
+The emperor accompanies the empress dowager to visit the Western Garden and climb the Hill of Myriad Years (Wansui shan) to celebrate her longevity.

-Empress Hu demits her position and resides in the Palace of Eternal Peace (Chang’an gong).
-Honored Consort Sun is elevated to empress.
+The empress, née Hu, demits her position and resides in the Palace of Eternal Peace (Chang’an gong).
+The honored consort, née Sun, is elevated as empress.

-The emperor visits the confined Prince of Han, but is deliberately tripped by the vengeful prince.
-The furious emperor orders his men to place the errant prince in a large bronze vat, which is then heated, burning the prince to death.
+The emperor visits the confined Prince of Han but is deliberately shamed by the vengeful prince.
+The furious emperor orders his men to place the errant prince in a large bronze vat, which is then heated and used to burn the prince to death.
 All his sons are subsequently executed.

 The emperor conducts military training on the outskirts of the capital and hunts at Yukou.

-On Tomb Sweeping Day, the emperor, accompanied by the empress dowager, worships at Changling (the Yongle Emperor’s tomb) and Xianling (the Hongxi Emperor’s tomb).
+On the day of Pure Brightness Festival (Qingming jie, also called Tomb Sweeping Day), the emperor, accompanied by the empress dowager, worships at the Chang Tomb (the Yongle Emperor’s tomb) and the Xian Tomb (the Hongxi Emperor’s tomb).
 The emperor rides a horse and leads the way for the empress dowager.
 Upon reaching the Qinghe Bridge, the emperor dismounts and leads his horse to a peasant family's home.
 The empress dowager tries the food and wine and says, “An emperor should know the taste of the countryside.”

 The emperor instructs Zheng He to take another maritime expedition.

-A man spouts defamatory views outside the West Prosperity Gate (Xihua men).
+A man shouts what are considered defamatory words outside the West Prosperity Gate (Xihua men).
 Guards apprehend him, and he is taken to see the emperor.
-He continues his ranting.
+He continues his shouting his views.
 Court officials request the man be sent to the judiciary office.
 The emperor says, "Ancient Sage Rulers never accused slanderous subjects.
 How could I convict such a man?
 Release him."

 State ministers greet the heir apparent at the Hall of Literary Brilliance (Wenhua dian).
 The heir apparent is but eight years old (in sui).

 The emperor says: “Although all is well in Our realm, We ought not neglect military preparedness.”
-He personally leads an army for frontier inspection accompanied by Yang Shiqi, Yang Rong, Yang Pu, and Hu Ying, and returns in the tenth month.
+He personally leads an inspection army accompanied by Yang Shiqi, Yang Rong, Yang Pu, and Hu Ying and returns in the tenth month.

 The emperor falls ill.

-The empress dowager is elevated to the grand empress dowager.
+The empress dowager is elevated as grand empress dowager.
 The widowed empress is named empress dowager.
-At times, officials request the dowagers to attend state affairs behind a screen, but she refuses.
+At times, officials request the dowager to attend to state affairs from behind a screen, but she refuses.
 She defers negligible matters, has the palace cleared of recreational items, and exhorts the newly enthroned emperor to be studious.
-Crucial state affairs sent to the dowagers are delivered to the Grand Secretariat by her order, waiting to be implemented after discussion by Yang Shiqi and other grand secretaries.
+Crucial state affairs sent to the dowager are delivered to the Grand Secretariat by her order and await implementation after discussion by Yang Shiqi and other grand secretaries.
 On the ninth day, the emperor’s younger brother Zhu Qiyu is designated as the Prince of Cheng.

-The late Xuande Emperor is buried at Jingling (ling meaning tomb).
+The late Xuande Emperor is buried at the Jing Tomb (Jingling, with ling meaning tomb).